seed-labs/seed-emulator/examples/06-mini-internet/README.md

 ## Create transit providers

+Then, we can start creating transit providers.

+### Tier 1 transit providers

-Then, let's create the tier-1 transit providers.
+Let's first create the tier-1 transit providers.
 The definition of transit provider tier is somewhat ad-hoc; here, we assume tier-1 transit providers to be providers that don't need to purchase any transit from other providers to reach the entire internet.
 In other words, tier-1 transit providers can reach the entire internet with only peering.
-For tier-2 providers, we define it to be transit providers that need to purchase transit from other providers to be able to reach the entire internet.

-### Tier 1 transit providers

 ```python
 make_transit_as(2, [100, 101, 102], [